jbracher/jbracher.github.io/index.md

 ## Welcome to my personal web page.

-I am a postdoctoral researcher at the [Chair of Statistics and Econometrics at Karlsruhe Insitute of Technology](https://statistik.econ.kit.edu/english/index.php) and the [Computational Statistics Group at Heidelberg Institute of Theoretical Studies](https://www.h-its.org/research/cst/).
+I am a postdoctoral researcher working with [Melanie Schienle](https://statistik.econ.kit.edu/mitarbeiter_2068.php) at the [Chair of Statistics and Econometrics at Karlsruhe Insitute of Technology](https://statistik.econ.kit.edu/english/index.php) and [Tilmann Gneiting](https://www.h-its.org/2018/01/08/tilmann-gneiting/) in the [Computational Statistics Group at Heidelberg Institute of Theoretical Studies](https://www.h-its.org/research/cst/).
 I am moreover a fellow of the [YIG Preparation Programme](http://www.kit.edu/research/yig_prep_pro.php) at KIT.
 You can also find me on [Google Scholar](https://scholar.google.ch/citations?user=8FyFTxkAAAAJ&hl=de&oi=ao) and [Twitter](https://twitter.com/johannesbracher).

 ### Research Interests